sarisabban/ProtVR/README.md

 ## HOW TO USE:
 To use follow these steps:

-1. To download the protein file from the RCSB (rcsb.org) website and run the script type this command:
+1. To download the protein file from the RCSB (rcsb.org) website and run the script type this command:<br>
 `./ProtVR.py -d FILENAME.pdb `

 2. If the protein file is already available in your computer: